 MARK D. ANDERSEN

 Helen joined the Community Foundation in June of 2015 after working for Yampa Valley Medical Center assisting individuals and families obtain greater access to quality healthcare.
 She is married to Ben Beall and together they take care of two cats, Mouse and Kitty, and lots of plants.
 She serves on the Main Street Steamboat, Yampa Valley Gives, and the Steamboat Soccer Club board.
 In her free time, she rides her mountain bike, enjoys backcountry skiing, and plans adventures in the woods.

 Karen moved to Steamboat over 34 years ago and becoming an official “ski bum” in her first year, Karen brings over 25 years of accounting and business experience to the organization.
 Karen is responsible for the accounting, finance and human resource needs of the organization.
 With her partner Mike, they are proud to be part of the western heritage of the valley, from the early Jack Pot Rodeo to horse drives and wild horse races.
 Their son Colton, a CU graduate currently resides in Denver

 Emily joined the Community Foundation in 2017, bringing over a decade of experience in community organizing, program management, policy and grant making.
-She has worked for non-profit organizations for the majority of her career, with a passion for healthcare and conservation.
+She has worked for non-profit organizations and grant making foundations for the majority of her career, with a passion for healthcare and conservation.
 She is a founder of Protect the Flows, a non-profit network of businesses supporting a healthy and thriving Colorado River system, including the Yampa River.
 Prior to joining the Foundation in a staff role, Emily was a community volunteer on the grants committee.
-Emily oversees the scholarship and grants programs at the Community Foundation as well as Impact 100 and the other Giving Circles and events.
-A Colorado native, Emily has called Steamboat home for 7 years and is proud to be raising her two daughters in the valley.
+Emily oversees the Community Foundation’s 27 scholarships, the Passport Club and Giving Circles in addition to providing individual philanthropic services for donors and fund holders.
+A Colorado native, Emily has called Steamboat home for 9 years and is raising her two daughters in the valley with her husband Mike.